microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 * Microsoft.Synapse
 * Microsoft.StreamAnalytics
 * Microsoft.EventHub

+See [further documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal) for more information on registerting resource providers on the Azure Portal.

 3. A Power BI Pro or Premium account to host Power BI reports, dashboards, and configuration of streaming datasets.
 4. A Twitter developer account (Optional for Twitter Real-Time Power BI Report)